ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 6.1 BPI Workstep

-First, this document will discuss the requirements for worksteps which will be implemented in the Virtual State Machine of the BPI Processing Layer.
+First, this document will discuss the requirements for worksteps that will be implemented in the Virtual State Machine of the BPI Processing Layer.
 Note that strictly speaking one needs to differentiate between the workstep as a logical construct, and its instantiation within a BPI which is called a workstep instance.
 In the following, and unless required for disambiguation, this document shall use workstep also to mean workstep instance.

-**[R216]** A workstep MUST have an input, one or more process steps and an output.
+**[R216]** A workstep MUST have an input, one or more process steps, and an output.

-This is just a well known convention from business process management frameworks.
+This is just a well-known convention from business process management frameworks.

 **[R217]** The input of a workstep MUST represent a new, proposed state of a state object compliant with the agreement between the agreement counterparties.